Can Breast Implants Cause Illness?

 Over a million people have breast implant surgery every year.
 Most of them keep their implants for many years afterwards.

-If you take any group of that many people, and then follow up with them for the next couple decades, it’s likely that at least some of them will develop medical issues.
+If you take any group of that many people, and then follow up with them for the next couple of decades, it’s likely that at least some of them will develop medical issues.

 Autoimmune conditions can cause pain, fogginess, inflammation, and food intolerances – the same symptoms reported by some breast implant recipients.